Image

 James McElvain

-Instructor, Master of Public Safety
+Assistant Professor, Master of Public Safety

 James P. McElvain, PhD

-Prior to his time with the Vancouver Police Department, he spent 28 years in southern California law enforcement working for the Orange County Sheriff’s Department, Perris Police Department, and Riverside County Sheriff’s Department.
-During his tenure with Riverside County Sheriff’s Department, he commanded the Perris Station and served as Chief of Police for three contract cities (Perris, Menifee and Canyon Lake).
-In his last assignment, he oversaw the Ben Clark Training Center (BCTC).
-BCTC is a regional police training campus for the Basic Peace Officer Academy, Correctional Academy, Dispatch Certification courses, as well as dozens of Advanced Officer and Jail Training classes for law enforcement officers and agencies from the Southern California Region.
+Before joining the MPS team, Dr. McElvain spent 36 years in law enforcement.
+His first 28 years of service was in southern California working for the Orange County Sheriff’s Department, Perris Police Department and Riverside County Sheriff’s Department.
+During his tenure with the Riverside County Sheriff’s Department, he commanded the Perris Station and served as Chief of Police for three contract cities (Perris, Menifee, and Canyon Lake).
+In his last assignment, he oversaw the Ben Clark Training Center (BCTC), a regional police training campus for the Basic Peace Officer Academy, Correctional Academy and Dispatch Certification courses, as well as dozens of Advanced Officer and Jail Training classes for law enforcement officers and agencies from the Southern California Region.
+In his last eight and half years in policing, Dr. McElvain was the Police Chief for the City of Vancouver, WA.
+Before his retirement, the Vancouver Police Department served a population of about 195,000 and was allocated 234 sworn officers and 65 professional staff.

-Chief McElvain has a Ph.D. in sociology, with a specialization in criminology and race/class inequality, from the University of California, Riverside, and a master’s degree in criminal justice and a Bachelor of Arts degree in social science and criminal justice from California State University – San Bernardino.
-With his academic background, he has taught undergraduate and graduate courses at Riverside Community College, Loma Linda University and Washington State University.
-In his spare time, Chief McElvain enjoys working out, a new-found interest in golf and reading.
+Dr. McElvain has a Master of Arts degree and Ph.D. in sociology with a specialization in criminology and race/class inequality from the University of California, Riverside, and a Master of Arts degree in criminal justice and a Bachelor of Arts degree in social science and criminal justice from California State University, San Bernardino.
+With his academic background, he has taught undergraduate and graduate courses at Riverside Community College, Loma Linda University, and Washington State University.